HOW TO SHOW YOUR PARTNER RESPECT

 Respect is built over time; It develops and diminishes based on the interactions or experiences that you have with another person.
 What makes respect special is that if lost, it can be rebuilt and repaired.
 It’s ever-changing and growing with the relationship.

 I think if I were to ask you if respect matters in your relationship, most would say that it does.
-Over my years of working with couples, I have come to notice 2 trends that may arise in regards to respect and love:
+Over my years of working with couples, I have come to notice 2 trends that may arise in regards to respect and love with my couples clients:

 - Couples will express to me how much they love their partner, but how they lack respect.